 This is something I do every year, though I tend to mix it up with non-cicada photos as well.

-Periodical cicada Brood XIV (14) will emerge in the spring of 2025 in Georgia, Kentucky, Indiana, Massachusetts, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia.
-The last time this brood emerged was in 2008.
-The emergence has begun in states highlighted in green.
-Just New Jersey is left to go.
+It’s a Wrap!
+Periodical cicada Brood XIV (14) emerged in the spring of 2025 in Georgia, Kentucky, Indiana, Massachusetts, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia.

 Usually beginning in May and ending in late June.
 These cicadas emerge approximately when the soil 8″ beneath the ground reaches approximately 64 degrees Fahrenheit.
 Above ground temperatures in the 70’s-80’s help warm the soil to that point.
 A warm rain will often trigger an emergence.